Ggjorven/Obsidia/BUILDING.md

     make config=release
     ```

-5. Build files can be in the Binaries/%Config%-linux/Sandbox/ folder.
+5. Build files can be in the bin/%Config%-linux/Editor/ folder.
-6. (Optional) Open a terminal and run the Sandbox project:
+6. (Optional) Open a terminal and run the Editor project:

     ```sh
-    chmod +x Sandbox
+    chmod +x Editor
-    ./Sandbox
+    ./Editor
     ```

 ### MacOS
 1. Navigate to the root of the directory
-2. Open the Obsidia.xcworkspace file
+2. Open the Rapid.xcworkspace file
 3. Start building in your desired configuration
-4. Build files can be in the Binaries/%Config%-macosx/Sandbox/ folder.
+4. Build files can be in the bin/%Config%-macosx/Editor/ folder.
-5. (Optional) Open a terminal and run the Sandbox project:
+5. (Optional) Open a terminal and run the Editor project:

     ```sh
-    ./Sandbox
+    ./Editor
     ```